Genealogy-valued Feller diffusion: Concepts and main results

+where $\gamma=(\gamma_\xi)_{\xi \in G}$ satisfies: $\gamma >0$, $\gamma$ is summable and with $a (\cdot,\cdot)$ being the migration transition rate $(\gamma) a \le M \cdot \gamma$ for some $M \in (0,\infty)$; see \cite{LS81,GLW05}.
+This guarantees that for all times we get states which are locally finite and remain in $E$ a.s.
+For nice properties like the \emph{(generalized) Feller property} (recall Remark~\ref{rem:gFUV} for the definition) one needs more restrictions on the initial state namely consider $\wt E$ defined by (see \cite{SS80})

+We have to define below again a generalized Feller property on non-locally compact state space $\U^G$ as we did in the case of $\U$-valued process.
+If we have an initial distribution which is translation invariant and satisfies $E[\bar x_\xi]< \infty$, then a.s. all initial states are in the Liggett-Spitzer space respectively in $\wt E$ if $E[y^2_\xi]< \infty$.

+In order to treat the \emph{genealogy} of this process via ultrametric measure spaces we have to augment our state and have to pass from the state space $\U$ to another Polish space, the space of equivalence classes of \emph{$G$-marked ultrametric measure spaces} $\U^G$, for some \emph{geographic space $G$} which is typically some topological abelian group $\Z^d$, $\R^d$ or alike.
+This object allows to describe a population where individuals have a location in geographic space, recall the paragraph in Section~\ref{sss.1616} on marked genealogies and the space $\U^V$ where we now choose $V=G$.
+In this subsection we shortly summarized what we need here about \emph{marked} metric measure spaces.

-We need to recall furthermore here the concept of a \emph{$G$-marked} metric measure space $\U^G$ where the measure can have \emph{infinite} mass $\nu(U \times G)$ and need only to be finite on bounded sets in mark space.
+Since we are interested in infinite geographic spaces, such as $\Z^d$, we need to recall furthermore here the concept of a \emph{$G$-marked} metric measure space $\U^G$ where the measure can have \emph{infinite} mass $\nu(U \times G)$ and need only to be finite on bounded sets in mark space.
 We then need polynomials on that space $\U^G$ including marks and finally we need to define the \emph{migration operator} and extend the operators we have to ones on the augmented state space.
-We can build here on a couple of papers \cite{DGP11,GSW,gmuk} where these points have been developed.
+We can build here on a couple of papers \cite{DGP11,GSW,ggr_GeneralBranching} where these points have been developed.

 Once we have this framework we can characterize the $\U^G$-valued super random walk process by a \emph{well-posed martingale problem}, establish a \emph{Feynman-Kac moment duality} with an \emph{enriched spatial coalescent} and describe the long time behavior of the process as $t \to \infty$.